KingJorgus/Boardorix/_posts/2025-9-24-Magic_The_gathering.md

 ---
 layout: post
 title: Magic
-description: Magic: The Gathering is a strategy trading card game where players use decks of powerful spells, creatures, and artifacts to battle for victory.
+description: Magic The Gathering is a strategy trading card game where players use decks of powerful spells, creatures, and artifacts to battle for victory.
 image: /assets/images/Magic_The_Gathering.png
 categories: card
 ---